mxeliezer/OpenIntro_Labs/OpenIntro_Lab_Chapter_1.md

 We will use a data set collected by the **Centers for Disease Control and Prevention** (CDC), called **The Behavioral Risk Factor Surveillance System** (BRFSS).
 Avaliable from: [BRFSS](http://www.cdc.gov/brfss).

-This R Notebooke is organized in the following way: there will always be a question about the dataset, followed by code chunks (R script) and its outputs.
+This R Notebook is organized in the following way: there will always be a question about the dataset, followed by code chunks (R script) and its outputs.
 For some answers the output will be considered sufficient.
 For others a short answer will be written.

 We will focus on a random sample of 20,000 people from the **BRFSS** survey conducted in 2000.
 While there are over 200 variables in this data set, we will work with a small subset.